afsilvaluiz/rocketMovies-api/README.md

 To access the application's website deployment, click on the following link: [Link](https://minerocketmovies.netlify.app/)

-> Note: the application may take a while to start running after a while, due to the back-end running through the free plan on the hosting platform.
+> Note: the application may take a while to start running after a while, due to the backend running through the free plan on the hosting platform.

 <br>